-- How will the grantee distribute its HTF funds?
-Select all that apply: ☑ Applications submitted by eligible recipients □ Subgrantees that are HUD-CPD entitlement grantees - 2.
+- 1. How will the grantee distribute its HTF funds?
+Select all that apply: - ☑ Applications submitted by eligible recipients - 2.
 If distributing HTF funds through grants to subgrantees, describe the method for distributing HTF funds through grants to subgrantees and how those funds will be made available to state agencies and/or units of general local government.
 If not distributing funds through grants to subgrantees, enter "N/A".